spoyntersmith/laravel-factory-converter/readme.md

 ## Usage

 Make sure that `~/.composer/vendor/bin` is in your `$PATH`.
-Run the following command from within your project:
+Run the following commands for your project:

 ```
 cd your-project